NoumenaDigital/npl-cli/README.md

 # NPL CLI

-The NPL CLI is a command line tool to support the development of projects written in NPL.
+The NPL CLI is a command line tool to support the development of projects written in Noumena Protocol Language (NPL).
 It offers several useful for commands for interacting with your NPL projects.

 ## Commands